How to bridge the gap between project management and people management

 • Improved productivity

 A bunch of happy people tend to be more productive than those who’re always fretting and whining.
 Right?
-Having properly trained and well-guided employees who collaborate with other team members to achieve common project and organizational goals are the most valuable asset any organization would yearn to have.
+Having properly trained and well-guided employees who collaborate with other team members to achieve common project and organizational goals is the most valuable asset any organization would yearn to have.
 Unsurprisingly, smartly managed employees are the most productive of the lot.

 • Improved work environment